tavmurphy1/Full-Stack-Database-App/README.md

 **Date:** 05/23/2024

-**All code for this app is adapted from react-starter-app at source URL:** https://github.com/osu-cs340-ecampus/react-starter-app
+All code for this app is adapted from react-starter-app at the source url.

+**source URL:**
+ https://github.com/osu-cs340-ecampus/react-starter-app

 **Source Authors:**